Want to become unfuckwithable? I mean who wouldn’t want this:

 You might be a beautiful, glowing beacon of awesomeness in this world but it’s not your job to make everyone see the light.

-You simply cannot control what people think or how they behave.
+It’s simply not possible to control what people think or how they behave.

 But you always have control over how you view yourself, how you view the world and how you act.